firebird-finance/firebird-docs/docs/gvVALUEstakingguide.md

 4. Click the 'Swap' button and approve the transaction on MetaMask
 ![Guide](img/gvVALUE_3_4_.png)

 Congratulations!
-Your $gvVALUE-B tokens were transfered to your wallet on the BSC network (this might take a while as this currently is a manual process done by the team).
+Your gvVALUE-B tokens were transferred to your wallet on the BSC network (this might take a while as this currently is a manual process done by the team).

 ![Value Liquid homepage at valueliquid.io](img/seperator.png)

-#### PART 4 - STAKING ON BINANCE SMART CHAIN (BSC)
+### PART 4 - STAKING ON BINANCE SMART CHAIN (BSC)

 **INSTRUCTIONS**

-In order to stake in this pool, you need to have 98% of US dollar equivalent in $gvVALUE-B and 2% of US dollar equivalent in $BUSD.
-You can preview your required amount by using staking UI and selecting the 'MAX' button (the required $BUSD amount will be be displayed automatically).
-You can use vSwap to buy more $BUSD as necessary ($BUSD is Binance's stablecoin).
+In order to stake in this pool, you need to have 98% of US dollar equivalent in gvVALUE-B and 2% of US dollar equivalent in BUSD.
+You can preview your required amount by using staking UI and selecting the 'MAX' button (the required BUSD amount will be be displayed automatically).
+You can use vSwap to buy more BUSD as necessary (BUSD is Binance's stablecoin).

-**Note: In order to receive auto-compounding rewards you should deposit in 98/2 gvVALUE-b/BUSD vSafe, steps are the same, add liquidity in pool and stake in vSafe**
+**Note: In order to receive auto-compounding rewards you should deposit in *98/2 gvVALUE-b/BUSD vSafe*.
+The steps are the same; just add liquidity in pool and stake in vSafe**

 1. Make sure the selected network on your MetaMask wallet is set to _Binance Smart Chain (BSC)_
 ![Guide](img/gvVALUE_4_1.png)